bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 4. Databases are a collection of tables.

 ## MySQL/Databases - Where do I start?
-Alright.
-You've made it through the last chapter.
+Alright, you've made it through the last chapter.
 Are you proud of yourself?
 I sure am!
 Give yourself a pat on the back.
 This next chapter will be a tad more difficult as it requires the user to do other things as well as read this helpful instruction manual.

 #### Navigating to your WAMP program
 Please follow the steps outlined below: